nlouis1/alx-system_engineering-devops/0x00-shell_basics/README.md

 even ones with names beginning with a period character, which are normally hidden reate a symbolic line coppy html files
+Create a script that moves all files beginning with an uppercase letter to the directory